Introduction

 Conclusion

-This exploration provides a tangible look into the genius of early computational science.
-Von Neumann’s comparison-based method is a beautiful piece of algorithmic thinking, demonstrating how one can “compute a logarithm” using only the most basic machine operations.
-Our replication confirms that his algorithm works flawlessly.
+This exploration offers a window into the ingenuity of early computational mathematics.
+Von Neumann’s comparison-based algorithm demonstrates remarkable mathematical creativity—showing how to “compute a logarithm” using only basic machine operations.
+Our implementation confirms that his 75-year-old algorithm works flawlessly, producing exponentially distributed samples with perfect accuracy.